NachoColl/blockchain-web-services/docs/index.md

 ## Fundamentals

 Blockchain Web Services is a set of solutions on top of blockchain(s) to help companies, individuals and governments embrace the blockchain revolution.
-It aims to spread the overall adoption by dropping blockchain infrastructure complexities from creative workflows.
-Our objective is to enable anyone to focus on building solutions as they are currently used to.
+It aims to spread the overall adoption by dropping blockchain infrastructure complexities from creative workflows, enabling anyone to focus on building solutions as they are currently used to.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />